Reducing the impact of travelling to Sibos

 The project will plant Sibos trees in India, supporting Khasi communities to regenerate their forest, to combat deforestation and restore the area for the benefit of people and nature alike.
 Through forest restoration and sustainable livelihood development, the area's biodiversity and the Khasi indigenous communities can flourish together in this remote part of India.

 The chosen charity partner for Sibos 2018 is The Girls & Boys Brigade, which supports children and young people in need of a helping hand by providing education, recreation and activities that build their life skills.

 Their centre in Surry Hills, Australia, caters for more than 150 boys and girls aged 5-18 years, providing them with a safe and welcoming place away from the streets.

 At Sibos, delegates can visit the SWIFT stand for a commemorative photo with a Sydney-themed backdrop.
-This will then be turned into a postcard that can be shared with family and friends, either digitally or in print.
-SWIFT will donate 20 EUR to The Girls & Boys Brigade for each delegate who takes part in this activity.
+This will then be turned into a postcard that can be digitally shared with family and friends.
+SWIFT will donate 30 EUR to The Girls & Boys Brigade for each delegate who takes part in this activity.

 Working with the ICC Sydney for a greener Sibos

 The International Convention Centre Sydney (ICC Sydney) is committed to promoting sustainable practices that benefit people, planet and profit.
 Last year, ICC Sydney received a Gold Certification for Leadership in Energy and Environmental Design (LEED) by the US Green Building Council.